apache/incubator-tuweni/README.md

 ## Getting tuweni

-> Note that these libraries are experimental and are subject to change.

-The libraries are published to [ConsenSys bintray repository](https://consensys.bintray.com/consensys/), synced to JCenter and Maven Central.
+The libraries are published to the [Apache Nexus Repository](https://repository.apache.org/), synced to JCenter and Maven Central.

 You can import all modules using the tuweni jar.